 So, there are two clear choices.
 Continue to invest time and money in a legacy, hardware-based solution that can’t evolve to support today’s omnichannel customer journeys.
-Or, recognize that your infrastructure is becoming obsolete, and your current contact centre vendor doesn’t have the financial strength to fuel innovation you need for a successful digital transformation.
+Or, recognize that your infrastructure is becoming obsolete, and your current contact centre vendor doesn’t have the financial strength.

 Moving Away from a Legacy Hardware-Based Platform

 Today’s contact centres support engagement on an average of nine communication channels, according to the 2016 Dimension Data Global Contact Centre Benchmarking Report, and customer journeys are more likely than ever to begin on chat, social media, a messaging app, or a website.